Proofs of Proof-of-Stake with Sublinear Complexity: Security of Ethereum Light Clients

 \section{Security of Ethereum Light Clients}

-The following assumptions ensure the security of the \optclient and superlight client on PoS Ethereum: \begin{enumerate} \item The honest Ethereum validators constitutes at least $\frac{2}{3}+\epsilon$ fraction of the validator set at all times. \item The sync committee for each period is sampled uniformly at random from the validator set. \item The underlying PoS consensus protocol satisfies security. \item The $\mathsf{attested\_header}$ of a beacon block containing a $\mathsf{finalized\_header}$ is signed by a sync committee member \emph{only if} the $\mathsf{finalized\_header}$ is the header of a Casper FFG finalized PoS block in the view of the sync committee member. \item Honest block proposers include the latest Casper FFG finalized block in their view as the $\mathsf{finalized\_header}$ of their proposal blocks. \end{enumerate}
+The following assumptions ensure the security of the \optclient and superlight client on Ethereum: \begin{enumerate} \item The honest Ethereum validators constitutes at least $\frac{2}{3}+\epsilon$ fraction of the validator set at all times. \item The sync committee for each period is sampled uniformly at random from the validator set. \item The underlying PoS consensus protocol satisfies security. \item The $\mathsf{attested\_header}$ of a beacon block containing a $\mathsf{finalized\_header}$ is signed by a sync committee member \emph{only if} the $\mathsf{finalized\_header}$ is the header of a Casper FFG finalized PoS block in the view of the sync committee member. \item Honest block proposers include the latest Casper FFG finalized block in their view as the $\mathsf{finalized\_header}$ of their proposal blocks. \end{enumerate}

 The assumptions (a) and (b) ensure that the honest sync committee members constitute a supermajority of the sync committee at all periods.
 Assumption (d) ensures that any header obtained by a light client belongs to a Casper FFG finalized block, whereas assumption (e) ensures that upon being finalized, these blocks are soon adopted by the light clients through the light client updates.
-Together with (c), these assumptions and Theorem~\ref{thm:security} imply the security of our \optclient and superlight client constructions for PoS Ethereum per Definition~\ref{def:state-security}.
+Together with (c), these assumptions and Thm.~\ref{thm:security} imply the security of our \optclient and superlight client constructions for Ethereum per Def.~\ref{def:state-security}.

-\myparagraph{Security under Adversarial Network Conditions.}
+\myparagraph{Security under adversarial network conditions.}

 Due to network delays or temporary adversarial majorities, there might be extended periods during which the light client does not receive any updates.
 In this case, if the client observes that $\mathsf{UPDATE\_TIMEOUT}$ number of slots have passed since the slot of the last $\mathsf{finalized\_header}$ in its view, it can do a \emph{force update}.
 Prior to the force update, the client replaces the $\mathsf{finalized\_header}$ within the best valid light client update in its view with the $\mathsf{attested\_header}$ of the same update.
 Note that the $\mathsf{finalized\_header}$ of the best valid update must have had a smaller slot than the $\mathsf{finalized\_header}$ in the client's view, as it could not prompt the client to update its view during the last $\mathsf{UPDATE\_TIMEOUT}$ slots.
 Hence, treating the $\mathsf{attested\_header}$ within the best valid update, which is by definition from a higher slot, as a $\mathsf{finalized\_header}$ can enable the client to adopt it as the latest $\mathsf{finalized\_header}$ block, and facilitate the client's progression into a later sync committee period.